eyenawaporn/Data-Analyst-Portfolio/README.md

 **Goal**: To create function for user to play rock paper scissors game with bot.

-**Description**: I enhanced the game from the previous version in R. In this version, user can play as many times as they want, if they want to stop just type 'quit' and the game will stop.
-This version will show the score between user and computer every time they choose a move, unlike the previous one.
+**Description**: Created function in Python for user to play rock paper scissors game.
+User can play as many times as they want, if they want to stop just type 'quit' and the game will stop.
+It will show the score between user and computer every time they choose a move.
+Function input() was implemented to allow users to type moves they choose.

 **Skill**: Python